Powers-Brissova-Research-Group/FFIND/README.md

 3. Set up directory on server and copy all files from `build` directory to your server directory

 4. Set up a web server, such as Apache and configure the `httpd.conf` as necessary.
-Th e following is an example:
+The following is an example:

    ```
    Directory "/path/to/build">